Black Lives Matter

 - The Safe Place.
 An app for mental health resources and self-care tips

 - Headspace.
-Did you know staff and students with an @herts.ac.uk email address can get Spotify and Headspace for only £4.99 a month?
+Staff and students with an @herts.ac.uk email address can get Spotify and Headspace for only £4.99 a month.
 Take advantage of this deal here.

 We would like to express special thanks to the Hertfordshire Students' Union for providing some of the resources and content for this page.